Being a Better Ally to Transgender Youth

 - Imagine for an hour how you might feel or be treated differently in situations at school if you did not identify with the gender you were assigned at birth.

 - Is there something your GSA could be doing better?
 Read through Part 7 of GSA Jump-Start Guide titled “Where's the “T” in GSA?” to make sure your group is as trans-inclusive as possible.

 - Start planning a campaign to create all gender bathrooms at school, such as single-stall bathrooms.

 - Ask about someone’s experience and create space for story sharing.

-- Take a look at our Model District Policy on Transgender and Gender Nonconforming Students and see if any areas of your school's policies regarding trans and gender nonconforming students need to be addressed
+- Find out what your school, district, and state policies are regarding trans and gender nonconforming students and take a look at our Model District Policy on Transgender and Gender Nonconforming Students and see if any areas of your local or state policies regarding need to be addressed

 - Decorate a bulletin board at your school that reflects transgender and gender nonconforming heroes from today or the past